 I wrote an article on the current spate of “anti-woke” laws in the United States for the Rosa Luxemburg Stiftung’s New York office: For some socialists, this debate might seem like a distraction, an aspect of the culture wars pitting the neoliberal establishment against the Christian nationalist right, but these laws have real material consequences for the overwhelming majority of the working class who are women, people of color, or queer.

-I am an aspiring data scientist and religious studies PhD living in Decatur, Georgia.
+I am a decision scientist and religious studies PhD living in Decatur, Georgia.
 I am an experienced researcher, writer, editor, teacher, and project manager.

-My educational background is in South Asian religious studies and culminated in a PhD from Columbia University.
+My educational background is in South Asian religious studies and culminated in a PhD.
 Read more about my dissertation and scholarly publications on my research page.

 Latest Blog Posts

 So I’ve been learning about neural networks and how to use TensorFlow.
 I wanted to get in on the trend of using recurrent neural networks to generate predictive texts (inspired by Jacqueline Nolis' banned license plate generator), so I trained one to create text in the style of James Joyce’s Ulysses.
 Here’s a sample.
 I think it’s a pretty good approximation of the original.
 Stephen, he had murdered to.